 Your lot selection, your desired views, your desired front facade (look) of your home, along with the rooms you would like to include will be the starting point of your new home design.

-All Custom Developments have several Architectural Review stages of your home.
+All Custom Developments have an Architectural Review of your home.
 You should plan on at least a three month time frame for this stage.
-This will give us time to detail the plan.
-The more information and notes that are decided upon and included in the plan, the easier the process is for everyone.
+I know three months sounds quite lengthy, but it gives us time to detail the plan.
+The more information and notes that are on decided upon and on the plan, the easier the process is for you during construction.
 To accomplish this, we will begin our Design Selection meetings right away.

 We will have already given you a general idea of our pricing during our preliminary meetings based upon our discussions of what you would like in your new home.